sahib/timeq/README.md

 * All data is divided into buckets by a user-defined function.
 * Each bucket is it's own priority queue, responsible for a part of the key space.
-* A push to a bucket writes the batch of data to a memory-mapped Write-Ahead-Log (WAL) file on disk.
+* A push to a bucket writes the batch of data to a memory-mapped log file on disk.
 The location of the batch is stored in an in-memory index and to a index WAL.
 * On pop we select the bucket with the lowest key first and ask the index to give us the location of the lowest batch.
 Once done the index is updated to mark the items as popped.
-The data stays intact in the data WAL.
+The data stays intact in the data log.
 * Once a bucket was completely drained it is removed from disk to retain space.

-Since the index is quite small (only one entry per batch) we can fit it in memory.
+Since the index is quite small (only one entry per batch) we can easily fit it in memory.
 On the initial load all bucket indexes are loaded, but no memory is mapped yet.

 ## FAQ: